nguyenkvvn/Superstar-STR15/README.md

 8. Assemble the upper receiver onto the lower, and perform another function check.

 ## Printing Tips
 * It is recommended to print the receiver _upside-down_.
+(That is, the space where the upper receiver would go is against the build plate.)
 * Tree supports are _not_ recommended if printing upside-down.
 * eSUN PLA+ is the _required_ filament if you are using any caliber that is NOT a .22LR.
-* It's recommended to print the trigger upside-down with the bow pointing up, as it will reduce the chances of the sides of your trigger snapping off when taking off the plate.
+* You must print the trigger on the side for maximum bonding and strength.
 * Print HOT and SLOW for maximum bonding and strength.
 (50 mm/s and 230 C is recommended.)

+## Changelog
+* Private Beta v0.01
+> - Initial test model.

+* Private Beta v0.02
+> - Inclusion of birdshead pistol grip
+> - Amended README.md to remove incorrect instructions
+> - Shape of M500 mount is revised to accomodate OEM Mossberg 500/Maverick 88 polymer stocks
+> - Errant fitment issue resolved by offsetting the face against the rear of the upper receiver.
+(This was splitting the front takedown pin hole.)